dynamsoft-docs/license-server-docs/selfhosting/DLSonLinux.md

 ![DLS-HomePage-001]({{site.assets}}imgs/dls-homepage.png)

 If you see the above page, DLS is installed correctly and is ready to process requests.
+The requests may not be able to reach the license server if you are developing a Web application.

+### Configure reverse proxy (Web applications only)
-However, the requests can not reach it because it only listens on a local IP / Port.
+The requests may not reach it because it only listens on a local IP / Port.
 Therefore, the next step is to configure the network environment - reverse proxy - for it with the help of `nginx` .
 See [Configure Reverse Proxy Using Nginx]({{site.selfhosted}}configurereverseproxyusingnginx.html) on how to redirect requests for `https://www.yoursite.com/dls/\*` to `https://127.0.0.1:48080/\*`.

 > NOTE for Docker Users
 >